-Potential new treatment target identified for melanoma skin cancerAugust 15th, 2012 in Cancer /
+Potential new treatment target identified for melanoma skin cancerAugust 15, 2012 in Medicine & Health / Cancer

 New research from Western University, Canada, has identified a potential new target for the treatment of melanoma, the deadliest of all skin cancers.
 Silvia Penuela and Dale Laird discovered a new channel-forming protein called Pannexin (Panx1) that is expressed in normal levels on the surface of healthy skin cells.
 But they found, in melanoma, Panx1 is over-produced to a pathological level.
 The researchers also discovered that if you reduce it or knock it down, the cell becomes more normal.
 The research is published in the August 17th issue of the Journal of Biological Chemistry.